-Medical devices like splints have to be manufactured in an off-site, FDA registered medical device manufacturing center… so what does a patient with a broken arm do during the turnaround time to the clinic?
+ActivArmor is manufactured in an off-site, FDA registered medical device manufacturing center to save clinics staff time, expertise and space… so what does a patient with a broken arm do during the turnaround time to the clinic?

 “It’s very easy for patients to come in, for us to scan them, and then to get a 3D printed cast back to them extremely quickly.”

 When someone breaks their arm, they usually go to the Emergency room, where they are placed in a temporary splint and then sent to an orthopedic surgeon, who will diagnose them and determine what sort of treatment is required.